 We also found that populations with stronger density dependence (i.e., higher values of bs and ds and therefore lower Kinit values) experienced greater initial loss of trait variation (Figure 3, 3rd row).
 This loss of variation slows the pace of evolution relative to the QG expectation.
 At intermediate and low density dependence (higher Kinit), the initial loss of trait variation was more temporary, allowing populations to recover from the effects of low-density stochasticity and continue moving in the direction of the ESS.
 As expected, the effects of stochasticity were noticeably higher for small populations, with considerably more variation in abundances through time for populations with the highest density dependence (Figure 3, left column).
 However, all populations displayed considerable individual demographic stochasticity (Figure 3, 4th row), manifested as large differences in lifetime reproductive success among individuals with the same trait values.
 In addition, there was considerable demographic heterogeneity in the populations even after the distribution of maximum birth rate (bmax) values had centered on the optimal (ESS) values.

-It is also clear that the evolutionary dynamics often do not reach the expected evolutionary equilibrium, especially in small populations where demographic stochasticity is especially strong.
-In particular, the median of the stochastic trajectories often settles onto a trait value that is noticeably smaller than the ESS (Fig. 3 row 2 and 5).
+It is also clear that the evolutionary dynamics often do not reach the expected evolutionary equilibrium, especially in small populations where demographic stochasticity is strong.
+In particular, the median of the stochastic trajectories often settles onto or approaches a trait value that is noticeably smaller than the ESS (Fig. 3 row 2 and 5).
 To help understand this result, we calculated the expected lifetime reproductive success (LRS) of an individual from the model: